RAPD/RAPD/install/README.md

 # Install Procedure

 ## Full Install
+The full install is built on top of a Phenix distribution, and is necessary for the Control and Launcher processes, but potentially is more than necessary for the Gatherer processes.

+### Scientific Linux
+These instructions are formulated for Scientific Linux 6.8, but apply for CentOS 6 as well.

+Modules that need to be installed before installing RAPD2 for CentOS: yum install epel-release yum install blas-devel lapack-devel atlas-sse3-devel atlas-devel openblas-devel libffi-devel ImageMagick-devel

+Installing the Control process and dependencies
+1. Clone the RAPD repository where you like `git clone https://github.com/RAPD/RAPD.git` 2.

+Installing databases

 ## Minimal Install
-The minimal install is useful for gatherer processes, not for data processing nodes.
+The minimal install is useful for gatherer processes, not for data processing.

+### Scientific Linux
+These instructions are formulated for Scientific Linux 6.8, but apply for CentOS 6 as well.